Lattice and Heegaard-Floer homologies of algebraic links: The Hilbert function and its relation with other invariants

-Although by \cite{Yamamoto} $P$ determines the embedded topological type of $C$, hence all the series $P^K$ for all subsets $K\subset K_0$ as well, the analogue of (\ref{hrestriction}) is not true for the pair $\pi^{K}(v)$ and $\pi(v)$.
-Indeed, the ``restricting relation'' (\cite{torres}) is of type
+By \cite{Yamamoto} the multi-variable Alexander polynomial (and hence by Theorem \ref{Poincare vs Alexander} the Poincar\'e series $P(t)$) determines the embedded topological type of $C$, in particular all the series $\{P_{C_K}\}_{K\subset K_0}$.
+Nevertheless, the reduction procedure from $P$ to $P_{C_K}$ is more complicated than the analogs of (\ref{hrestriction}) valid for the Hilbert series.
+Indeed, these formulae are of type (see \cite{torres}):

-where $(C_i,C_j)$ denotes the intersection multiplicity at the origin of the components $C_i$ and $C_j$, $i\not=j$.
-This also shows that given these intersection multiplicities one can recover by induction $P^K$ from $P$ easily.

-The following theorem was proved in \cite{julioproj} as Corollary 4.3.
-For the completeness of the exposition we present a proof of it (which is slightly different from \cite{julioproj}).
+The next theorem inverts (\ref{htopi}): we recover $H$ from $P$.
+The fact that $H$ can be recovered from $P$ was already proved in \cite[Corollary 4.3]{julioproj}.
+However, we wish to present a more general statement which also clarifies under what condition the inversion works, and which is applied for certain coefficients provided by the Heegaard Floer link homology as well, cf. Theorem \ref{thm: l space ss} and identity (\ref{Euler characteristic for g}).